-- Typically lasting from four to six weeks, this in-depth programme will focus on increasing young people's chances of securing employment in the many different career paths available within the sector.
-It is a combination of class-based learning and hands-on work placements.
+- This in-depth programme focuses on increasing young people's chances of securing employment within the sector.
+It lasts between four to six weeks and is a combination of class-based learning and hands-on work placements.

-- Two to three day intensive programme of placement, employability skills training and multiple organisation interview.
+- A two to three day intensive programme of placement, employability skills training and multiple organisation interview, delivered by industry experts.

 - One to one support for delegates for up to six month after completion of the programme.